 - Waste management booths at all surf events

 - Cigarette pollution decreased through the Hold On To Your Butt Campaign, which includes use of Surfrider canisters, as well as all cigarettes being recycled through Terracycle

-- Data collection and analysis with Canadian shoreline, NOAA and Surfrider HQ
+- Data collection and analysis with the Great Canadian Shoreline Cleanup, NOAA and Surfrider HQ

-- Collaboration with Ucluelet aquarium to study micro plastics
+- Collaboration with Ucluelet Aquarium to study microplastics and conduct microplastic sampling

-Surfrider Pacific Rim are fully supportive of motion M151 to create a national strategy to combat plastic pollution.
+Surfrider Pacific Rim fully supports motion M151 to create a national strategy to combat plastic pollution.
 Our vision is to protect 100% of Canadian coastlines through positive action as well as community education and awareness through the Surfrider Rise Above Plastics Program (RAP).

 RAP is just one official Surfrider program, and all of our campaigns and plastic initiatives are under it.
 We rely on the RAP Program, associated campaigns and volunteer efforts to create solutions for ocean friendly business practices and to mobilize behavioural changes that address society’s addiction to plastic.
 However, it’s not enough to rely on local business and grant providers to fund these volunteer led actions.
 We need the government to step up and be part of the movement that is already happening to eliminate single use plastics that are polluting our oceans, putting ecosystems at risk, and threatening food security.
 We are seeking legislation that would make businesses and industry accountable for sustainable practices that eliminate the use of single use plastics, deal with persistent forms of plastic pollution like microbeads and microfibres, and legislation that would increase accessible funding to the stakeholders of the ocean, and legislation to deal with existing marine debris pollution across Canada’s coastline – the longest coast in the world.